Passing on Credit Card Fees to Customers? Here’s How to Do It Legally in 2023

 Having no card processing option is really not an option.
 So let’s instead look at the pros and cons of passing credit card fees onto customers.

-For surcharging, the benefit is that everything is automatic.
-Without needing to have a conversation about it, the processing costs are passed on.
-If the customer doesn’t want this, they can pay instead with a debit card or cash.
+Automatic (when set up properly).
+In the case of surcharging, the benefit is that everything is automatic.
+When using a solution like CardX, the processing fees are passed on with no manual work on the merchant’s side.
+If the customer doesn’t want to be surcharged, they can pay instead with a debit card or cash.

 To implement these practices without disruptions or complaints, it’s important to do the following: